ivAkii/Twitter2Discord/readme.md

 ## Usage

 - Clone this repo
-- Create a `settings.json` with your settings.
+- Rename `settings.example.json` to `settings.json` with your settings.
 You can simply copy the example file and rename it.
 - Install dependencies: `npm install`
 - Run the script: `npm start`